oxketova/oksanaketova.com/_works/sea inspiration.md

   <em>Blue Oyster, oil on linen canvas, 100x80cm</em>
 </div>

-The image of a fish for me is always a reference to biblical stories: in the Christian religion, the fish is associated with man.

 The triptych **Fish** about a man, about his past, present and future.